lmlynik/prime-number-stream/README.md

 ## Result

-This in this experiment I choose to stick with Akka, as the toolkit provides all tools needs to conduct this experiment.
+In this experiment I choose to stick with Akka, as the toolkit provides all tools needs to conduct this experiment.

 *Akka gRPC* provides ability to generate scala server and client code based on protobuf files.

 *Akka HTTP* provides a platform to host the gRPC endpoint as well creating HTTP endpoint for the proxy service.

-Wording in the task _continuously streams all prime numbers_ mentioned that the results should be streamed. gRPC provides this capability, but I decided to experiment with Server Sent Events, as I never had a chance to do it before.
+Wording in the task `continuously streams all prime numbers` mentioned that the results should be streamed. gRPC provides this capability, but I decided to experiment additionally with Server Sent Events on the proxy server, as I never had a chance to do it before.

 Results are quite interesting as currently this indeed streams the prime numbers in realtime end-to-end.
+This solution definitely benefits from small memory footprint.

 ## What can be done better